-9.10 | Drug Testing Policy for Non-CDL or Non-safety-sensitive Last Revision: 7/07/2020 Positions
+9.10 | Drug Testing Policy for Non-CDL or Non-safety-sensitive Last Revision: 10/03/2023 Positions

-To comply with the requirements of the Federal Drug-free Workplace Act of 1988, the City maintains the right to perform the following drug tests for non-CDL and non-safety-sensitive employees: preemployment, reasonable suspicion, post-accident, return to duty, and follow-up.
+To comply with the requirements of the Federal Drug-free Workplace Act of 1988, the City maintains the right to perform the following drug tests for non-CDL and non-safety-sensitive employees: pre-employment, reasonable suspicion, post-accident, return to duty, and follow-up.

-A. Testing Notice.
-When conducting any of the above noted tests on non-CDL or non-safety-sensitive employees, the City shall provide the employee with the following notice.

-- 1. The drug and/or alcohol test you are being required to take is required by the policies and procedures of the City. - 2.
+- A. Testing Notice.
+When conducting any of the above noted tests on non-CDL or non-safety-sensitive employees, the City shall provide the employee with the following notice. - 1.
+The drug and/or alcohol test you are being required to take is required by the policies and procedures of the City. - 2.
 If you refuse to submit to the required testing you may be subject to disciplinary action, up to and including termination. - B. Preemployment Testing.
-Applicants with conditional offers from the City are required to submit to drug testing before performance of employment duties. - C. Reasonable Suspicion Testing.
+Applicants with conditional offers from the City are required to submit to drug and alcohol testing before performance of employment duties.
+The City reserves the right to withdraw any conditional offer of employment for any applicant that fails to submit a passing test. - C. Reasonable Suspicion Testing.
 When a designated supervisor makes a determination that there is reasonable suspicion to believe that an employee performing or assigned to non-safety-sensitive positions is using, is under the influence of, or is in possession of alcohol or controlled substances, the employee shall be subject to drug/alcohol testing. - D. Post-Accident Testing.
 If an employee incurs an on-the-job injury and requires medical attention, the employee will be required to submit to drug/alcohol testing. - E. Return to Duty Testing.
 Employees who have tested positive previously are required to test again as a precondition to a return to duty. - F. Follow-up Testing.
-Employees who have violated this policy and continue to work for the City shall be subject to follow-up drug/alcohol testing for a period of not less than one (1) year and not to exceed sixty (60) months. - G. Testing Procedures. - 1.
-While drug tests for non-CDL or non-safety-sensitive employees are not required by federal regulation, the City intends to follow the same procedures and requirements for testing as outlined in the Federal Regulations for CDL and safety-sensitive positions detailed above. - 2.
-Non-CDL and non-safety-sensitive employees are to be offered an opportunity to declare their use of legally obtained prescription drugs, which may influence their test results, to their direct supervisor before participating in a drug test.
-Employees will be required to show their current Medical Cannabis Card, if applicable. - H. Consequences of a Positive Test.
-An employee with a positive drug or alcohol test result will be subject to return-to-duty and follow-up testing procedures outlined for CDL and safety-sensitive positions.
-Incompliance with these testing procedures can result in disciplinary action, up to and including termination. - I. General.
-The City maintains the right to utilize detection methods necessary for the enforcement of this policy including blood, urine, or other tests, and the use of electronic detection equipment and trained animals.
-Failure to cooperate with these detection methods or inspections is grounds for disciplinary action, up to and including termination.
-Employees may direct any questions regarding this policy to the Human Resource Department.
+Employees who have violated this policy and continue to work for the City shall be subject to follow-up drug/alcohol testing for a period of not less than one (1) year and not to exceed sixty (60) months. - G. Testing Procedures. - While drug tests for non-CDL or non-safety-sensitive employees are not required by federal regulation, the City intends to follow the same procedures and requirements for testing as outlined in the Federal Regulations for CDL and safety-sensitive positions detailed above. - Non-CDL and non-safety-sensitive employees are to be offered an opportunity to declare their use of legally obtained prescription drugs, which may influence their test results, to their direct supervisor before participating in a drug test.
+Employees will be required to show their current Medical Cannabis Card, if applicable.